bdelbosc/beer-feedback/README.md

 ## About

-`beer-feedback` is intended to provide a quick and detailed assessment of the beer that homebrewers deserve.
+`beer-feedback` is intended to provide a quick and detailed assessment of the beer that home brewers deserve.

-It can be used wherever there is a beer and a smartphone.
+It can also be used to improve your judging ability wherever there is a beer and a smartphone.

 The evaluation is based on the [BJCP Scoresheet](https://dev.bjcp.org/news/structured-scoresheets-for-aha-nhc/) and should be familiar to [BJCP](https://dev.bjcp.org/) Judges.